 Note: The Exchange, Exchweb, and Public virtual directories should redirect to /owa.
 This is for coexistence scenarios with older versions of Exchange (2000/2003).
 There should already have been redirect settings in place for this, just make sure that these settings were not affected by adding the redirect above.

 Next, we want to remove the SSL requirement from the default site.
 Yes we still need to use SSL to access OWA, but if we require it at this level, any user that enters the OWA URL without “https” will receive an error message.

 Since any changes made to the “Default Web Site” propagate down to subdirectories, as in the “HTTP Redirect” example above, review the following subdirectories and make sure that “Require SSL” is enabled:

 Finally, don’t forget to restart the website and test.

-There are some scripts floating out online that will perform these steps for you, such as this one, but I have not had a chance to test, so proceed with caution….and then let me know how it turned out!
+There are some scripts floating out online that will perform these steps for you, but I have not had a chance to test, so proceed with caution….and then let me know how it turned out!

 But please help me, I just want to do read only permission but there is no way I can do it.
 I use cmdlet for fullpermission, it is ok, but cmdlet command for read only command doesn’t work.
 Why?

 Just for clarification: What is the exact cmdlet you are using?
 What are you trying to apply read-only permissions to?
 Are you trying to apply this to simplifying the OWA URL?